jinghuazhao/Omics-analysis/docs/proteomics.md

           ftp://massive-ftp.ucsd.edu
     ```

-    An attempt is made with MSConvert (6GB!) and ThermoRawFileParser/1.4.4 (750MB but 6.2GB with -p) as in [mzML.sh](files/mzML.sh) following exercises in the Caprion project.
+    `ScltlMsclsMAvsCntr_Batch1_BRPhsFr5_prof.mzML` in Chapter 4 is made with MSConvert (6GB!) or ThermoRawFileParser/1.4.4 (6.2GB with -p but 750MB without) as in [mzML.sh](files/mzML.sh) following exercises in the Caprion project.

     **schema/** for Chapter 3: